Our2020View/Our2020View.github.io/miscmods.md

 <img src="/assets/inductionplugweb.jpg"/>

-This is the 15 amp plug-in switch we purchased from our local orange building centre - its 15 amp rating is plenty for the cooktop draw we have observed:
+This is the 15 amp plug-in switch we purchased from our local orange building centre - its 15 amp rating is plenty for the cooktop draw we have observed during our cooking:

 <img src="/assets/switchinboxweb.jpg"/>